A canonical tree decomposition for order types, and some applications: Introduction

 \subsubsection{Recursive constructions of point sets.}

 Recursive constructions of point sets abund in discrete geometry, and with some care several of them directly translate into recursively defined canonical chirotope trees ({\em e.g.} Horton sets).
-We are not aware of systematic decomposition methods for point sets similar to chirotope trees.
 The closest predecessor to (and inspiration for) this work is the recursive decomposition of {\em chains} used by Rutschmann and Wettstein~\cite[Theorem~15]{rutschmann2023chains} to produce a new lower bound on the maximal number of triangulations of a set of $n$ points in the plane.
 Their representation applies to a smaller subset of order types (the {\em chains}, of which there are only exponentially many of size $n$), and decomposes every chain into parts of constant size.
-It allows to count the triangulations of a chain of size $n$ in $\O(n^2)$ time based on ideas similar to the proof of Equation~\eqref{eq:counting bowtie}, but tailored to the setting of chains.
+It allows to count the triangulations of a chain of size $n$ in $\O(n^2)$ time based on ideas similar to the proof of \cref{eq:counting bowtie}, but tailored to the setting of chains.
+Another notion of {\em decomposability} of point sets was proposed by Balko et al.~\cite{balko2017induced} to study Ramsey-type questions; that notion combines conditions on orientations and comparisons between $x$-coordinates, which more restrictive than our setting, and these authors focus on point sets that are fully decomposable, in the sense that every basic building block consists of a single point.